 Besides configuration of the settings, Firely Server features an Administration API that allows you to configure the so-called Conformance Resources that drive parsing, serialization, validation and terminology.
 The Administration API is pre-filled with Conformance Resources such as the StructureDefinitions, Searchparameters, CodeSystems and ValueSets that come with the FHIR Specification.
 Beyond that you can use the Administration API to make Firely Server aware of:

 Custom profiles, e.g. national or institutional restrictions on the standard FHIR resources.

 Custom resources: you can even define resources beyond those in FHIR and they are treated as if they were standard FHIR resources.

 Custom Searchparameters: have Firely Server index and search resources on properties that are not searchable with the searchparameters from the FHIR Specification itself.

 A plugin is a library of code that you can buy, clone or create yourself that implements additional or replacement functionality in Firely Server.
 Examples are:

 Implementation of a custom operation.
 E.g. $document (generate a document Bundle based on a Composition resource), which is available on GitHub.
-Or $transform (execute a FHIR Mapping on a source structure to produce a target structure), which is developed by Healex and can be bought separately.

 Implementation of a cross-cutting concern.
 Imagine that in your organization every resource that is created or updated must be logged to a very specific location.
 You may create a plugin that does exactly that.